 In 2016, the District formed a committee called the Social Justice League (SJL) to support social emotional initiatives within our schools — including the use of restorative practices in response to passage of Senate Bill 100 — and to help create a long-term plan for implementing SEL instruction at all grade levels.

 SJL comprises a cross-section of District personnel, including District Office administrators, school administrators, teachers, school social workers, speech therapists and other service staff members.

 The committee works to provide professional development opportunities for staff members on such topics as SEL concepts and techniques, restorative approaches, classroom management strategies and the effect of trauma on learning.

 The success of the Social Justice League reflects District 401's dedication to creating a positive learning environment for all of our students, with SEL as an essential component of their instruction.

 SEL Curricular Programs

-During the 2018-19 school year, various staff members at the Early Childhood Center, Elmwood Elementary School, John Mills Elementary School and Elm Middle School began piloting SEL instruction in their classrooms using the Second Step curriculum.
+During the 2018-19 school year, various staff members at District 401 schools covering grades PK-8 began piloting SEL instruction in their classrooms using the Second Step curriculum.

 At the same time, teachers at the high school learned how to use the RULER program for SEL instruction in their respective classes.

-Beginning in 2019-20, all classrooms within the District will be implementing an SEL curriculum.
-Pre-K through 8th grade will focus on implementing Second Step, while the high school will begin incorporating RULER.
+Beginning in 2019-20, all classrooms within the District implemented an SEL curriculum.
+Pre-K through 8th grade put into practice Second Step, while the high school incorporated RULER.

-All of this is done in support of District 401's core commitment to supporting our students’ social-emotional growth and development in addition to their academic growth and readiness.
+All of this has been done in support of District 401's core commitment to strengthening our students’ social-emotional growth and development in addition to their academic growth and readiness.